GenesisFR/HowToBecomeGoodAtShooters/README.md

 - explosions have damage drop-off from the point of impact
 - health doesn't regen when disrupted
 - improvised gear always has a mod slot, opening up possibilities for some builds (ex: PFE, hazard immunity)
-- incoming repairs and outgoing healing are multiplicative and they are their own multiplier, therefore, they're both multiplicative with repair skills
+- incoming repairs and outgoing healing are multiplicative and they're their own multiplier, therefore, they're both multiplicative with repair skills
 - mobs can block shots and take damage from another mob, turning a mob right in front of you like a bullet shield
 - opening an ammo box will automatically reload your current weapon
 - picking up a disrupted skill and redeploying it will cleanse it from disruption